 One of the easiest ways to clean the air you breathe is to add houseplants to your home.
 In addition to absorbing carbon dioxide and releasing oxygen into the air, houseplants remove many of the indoor pollutants commonly found in detergents, carpeting, furniture and paints.
 You don’t need a fancy filtration system.
 Many scientists, government agencies and medical professionals agree the use of plants in your home will create a less toxic and more beneficial environment.

 Try one of these houseplants in your home:

-Snake Plant produces unusually high amounts of oxygen during the day.
+Snake Plant produces unusually high amounts of oxygen overnight.